 There’s more to Auroville than Matrimandir and Auro Beach.
 Upon visiting Auroville and staying for a month, I discovered some meaningful ways to experience the township and its essence.
-Featured image by Matthew T Rader (CC).
-Post updated 2020.
+This is my Auroville guide.
+Updated 2020.

 Back in 2011, when I quit my corporate job to follow my dream to travel the world, I didn’t imagine I would one day land up in a place dedicated to the same ideology.
-Welcome to the Auroville township!
+Welcome to the Auroville township – and my Auroville guide to experience it meaningfully!

 I’ve come across countless stories.
 A market researcher turned organic farmer.
 A policeman turned village school headmaster.
 A corporate honcho turned teacher.
 A teacher turned mechanic.

 This is a place to ditch the life you’ve lived, and live the life you’ve always wanted, even if for a few days.
 Here your conviction to follow your passion holds more value than your salary or title.

 Visiting Auroville on a day trip from Pondicherry is a bad idea.
 It is a place to stay and soak in the spirit of doing the things you really love.
 Take my guide on how to stay in Auroville a little longer and indulge in delicious organic food, volunteer, cherish the freedom and live a little.